-My academic research focuses on forces of global white supremacy as they materialize in the design and regulation of neighborhoods, heritage districts and spaces of memorialization and commemoration.
-I have conducted extensive research on Little Havana and racial dynamics within Miami’s Cuban diaspora.
+My academic research focuses on the ethnoracial politics of cities and communities, and forces of global white supremacy as they materialize in the design and regulation of neighborhoods, heritage districts and spaces of memorialization and commemoration.
+I have conducted extensive research on Little Havana and ethnoracial dynamics within Miami’s Cuban diaspora.

 Educational Walking Tours

 I led my own customized walking tours as a guide for two of the world’s top tour operators: Road Scholar and American Excursionist.
 As the senior Cuba tour leader for Classic Journeys, rated #1 walking tour company in the world by Travel & Leisure, I crafted customized tour experiences in Cuba.
 I also served as a Guest Lecturer on cruises to Cuba before such cruises were banned by the Trump administration.